-In this post, I talk about the causes and symptoms, answer all of your questions, and give you step-by-step instructions for how to save a cactus from rot.
+In this post, I’ll talk about the causes and symptoms, answer all of your questions, and give you step-by-step instructions for how to save your cactus from dying.

-Once a cactus starts rotting top down, it won’t stop.
-It will continue to spread all way down the entire stem, and will eventually kill the plant.
+Unfortunately, once it starts, it won’t stop.
+Without intervention, it will continue to spread all the way through the entire stem, eventually killing the plant.

 Related Post: How To Care For Cactus Plants